-Austin 1st Foundation will be the Champions for Rare disease by helping raise awareness and research dollars to provide resources for children and families in Alabama and beyond.#CareAboutRare #UBA5 #Austin1st
+Austin 1st Foundation, Champions for Rare disease by raising awareness and research dollars to provide support for families in Alabama and beyond.#CareAboutRare #UBA5 #Austin1st

 Founded on April 4, 2019, we are a 501 (c) (3) non-profit public charity.
 EIN 83-4252915.
 Austin 1st Foundation, Inc. has no paid employees.

 Through Austin’s story and other approved children with UBA5 and other rare diseases, we will raise AWARENESS for those with rare diseases and educate the public on the various types.
 We will serve as a RESOURCE hub for a variety of areas sourced from public and private organizations that provide services for those with disabilities.
 We will try and provide as many rare diseases tailored support resources as possible.
 RESEARCH is a major component of our core mission.
 The Foundation works with the Raiden Science Foundation, Boston Children’s Hospital and others to work towards researching specifically the UBA5 gene mutation.
 Research may also be in areas to support dystonia, epilepsy, and rare disease in general.
 Research is needed for better medicines and treatment, improved testing and coordination of getting a diagnosis, more information, clinical studies, and awareness for both patients and the medical community.
 CHANGE is needed for improved medical care plans for patients with complex rare diseases, streamlining communication between the medical community and patients, and increased local home care resources for nursing, therapy, and medical supplies.
 Funds raised through various means will go towards supporting the four areas of our core mission.